GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 To edit the list just double-click on the entry to modify or delete.
 To add a new entry just double-click the list after the last entry.

-The ``wiggly.py`` script does not use any additional C extension modules.
+:program:`pyqtdeploy` does not use any additional C extension modules.

 Defining File and Directory Locations